Kaloyanes/educate_io/README.md

 To get started with EducateIO, follow these steps:

-1. **Download the App:** Visit the App Store or Google Play Store and search for "EducateIO".
-Download and install the app on your mobile device.
+1. **Download the App:** Download it via GitHub releases page.

 2. **Sign Up:** Create a new account or log in using your existing credentials.
-You can also sign up using your social media accounts.
+You can also sign up using your google accounts.

 3. **Set Up Profile:** After signing in, set up your profile by providing information about your areas of expertise and learning interests.